yiisoft/form/docs/guide/en/creating-custom-fields.md

-# Creating and Using Custom Fields
+# Creating and using custom fields

 You may create your own fields based on the abstract fields included in the package.

-## Creating Field Class
+## Creating field class

 Field class must extend `Yiisoft\Form\Field\Base\BaseField` or one of his children and implement necessary abstract methods.

-### Base Classes
+### Base classes

-- `BaseField` — base class that contains common functionality of fields.
+- `BaseField` — base class that contains common functionality for all fields.
-- `PartsField` — class extends `BaseField`.
-It adds templating functionality and parts of field (label, hint, error).
+- `PartsField` — class extending `BaseField`.
+It adds templating functionality and field parts (label, hint, error).
-- `InputField` — class extends `PartsField`.
+- `InputField` — class extending `PartsField`.
 It adds form model support (in most cases, this class is used as a base).
-- `ButtonField` — specific class for button fields, extends `PartsField`.
+- `ButtonField` — specific class for button fields, extending `PartsField`.
-- `DateTimeInputField` — specific class for creating form controls with date and/or time input, extends `InputField`.
+- `DateTimeInputField` — specific class for creating form controls with date and/or time input, extending `InputField`.

 Base abstract classes structure: